Čedomilj Mijatović

 Count Čedomilj Mijatović (Чедомиљ Мијатовић; 17 October 1842 – May 14, 1932) was a Serbian statesman, economist, historian, writer and diplomat.

 Mijatović served as the Minister of Finance six times between 1873 and 1894 and as the Minister of Foreign Affairs between 1880 and 1881 and again from 1888 to 1889.
 He was one of the leaders of the liberal Serbian Progressive Party.
-He also served as the Minister plenipotentiary in Serbia to the Court of St James's (1884–1885; 1895–1900, and 1902/1903), to Romania (1894), and the Ottoman Empire (1900).
+He also served as the Minister plenipotentiary of Serbia to the Court of St James's (1884–1885; 1895–1900, and 1902/1903), to Romania (1894), and the Ottoman Empire (1900).

 Biography

 Early life and education

 His father Milan (1805–1852) was a lawyer who came to Serbia from the southern part of the Austrian Empire and became a teacher of Latin, history, and geography in Belgrade's First Gymnasium (Grammar School).
 However, Čedomilj Mijatović was primarily influenced by his mother, Rakila Kristina (1826–1901), who was of mixed Serbian-Spanish origin.

 Mijatović studied a combination of economic courses and sciences in Munich, Zurich and Leipzig between 1863 and 1865 and completed his education by gaining experience from the National Bank of Austria and Kredit Anstalt in Vienna.
 He was a student of Lorenz von Stein and Karl Heinrich Rau and also accepted in his book theses the influences of Frédéric Bastiat and Henry Charles Carey.
 During his studies in Germany, he met his future British wife Elodie Lawton (1825–1908), previously a dedicated abolitionist in Boston, who influenced him significantly, and turned him into a devoted Anglophile.
 She was the first English-speaking female historian in Serbia and she published The History of Modern Serbia in 1872.
 Later she published a collection of Serbian folk short stories and a collection of Serbian epic poems.

 At the age of 23, he became a professor at the Belgrade's Grandes écoles, the highest educational institution in Serbia of that age.
 He taught political economy and wrote three very influential textbooks, two of which were based on Lorenz von Stein.
 In these works, he demonstrated his affinity for the liberal economy and influenced many later Serbian economists to take similar positions.
 As a professor, he started campaigning in favor of building a railway through Serbia.
 He gained many supporters among merchants and educated men for this idea, but many opposed him in Serbia during this campaign.
 He was also the earliest critic of communist and socialist utopian ideas in Serbia.
 His translation of Henry Thomas Buckle's book History of Civilisation in England, was published in Serbian in 1871 and influenced several generations of pro-Western Serbs.